Skywt2003/Skywt2003/README.md

 - 🎓 I’m a student studying in Hunan University in 🇨🇳 China.
 - 🌐 I have a website: [skywt.cn](https://skywt.cn).
-- ⚙️ I'm a crazy self-hoster, see [lab.skywt.cn](https://lab.skywt.cn) 😂
+- ⚙️ I'm a crazy self-hoster, see [My Lab](https://skywt.cn/lab) 😂
-- 😎 You may visit [blog.skywt.cn/about](https://blog.skywt.cn/about) to learn more about me :)
+- 😎 You may visit [skywt.cn/about](https://skywt.cn/about) to learn more about me :)